 Starting with Preschool, Strive for Kids Who Thrive

-How do you keep your child focused, happy, and learning in the new world of preschool?
-These tips and techniques for parents and teachers will give her a running start.
+How do you keep your child with ADHD focused, happy, and learning in the new world of preschool?
+These tips for preschool teachers and parents will give young children starting school a running start.

 The good news is that preschoolers with ADHD can be successful with the proper treatment plan and the right school environment.
 Ideally, preschool classrooms should provide lots of supervised playtime, frequent physical activity time, and many hands-on learning opportunities — the perfect combination for preschoolers to learn.

 Preschool teachers will want to know about your child’s ADHD.
 Parents should be prepared to explain the condition and to let teachers know what it looks like at home.
 Tell them the strategies and techniques that you use that can be used when teaching children with ADHD at school.
 Explain to the teacher that ADHD in toddlers and preschoolers can be managed but not fixed.
 The more parent teacher communication is used to aligned family and teachers in their goals and strategies, the greater the opportunity for the child to succeed.